dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/Provisioning.md

 For each of the additional capabilities, requirements are specified.
-However for us we do not need to calculate individual requirements.
+However, for us we do not need to calculate individual requirements.
 We have an option with all required components.
 Scroll down, in configuration section, notice the `demoPreparation` configuration.
 We will be using this configuration to install ICP4i.
 Make a note of additional requirements for this configuration in description.

 <img src="./images/image-20200610151658967.png" alt="image-20200610151658967" style="zoom:40%;" align="left" />